Rhema Media: 2012–present

 Shine TV ceased broadcasting on UHF in Christchurch and Nelson on 28 April 2013, when South Island analogue television was switched off.
 RBG was rebranded as Rhema Media in February 2014.
 Short, UCB's president, stepped aside from RBG and UCB in March 2013.
 The Word closed down in the first half of 2015.
+In June 2019, Rhema Media sold its 7,000 Christian and Gospel music records on the auction website TradeMe.

+By late 2024, Luke Weston had been appointed as CEO of Rhema Media following a search by the company's board.
+By April 2025, Rhema Media under Weston's leadership had launched a new FM radio station called "Sanctuary" and several new mobile apps.
+The company operates a subscription model based on donations, bequests and advertising.
+As of April 2025, Rhema Media had about 30,000 donors.

 Services

 Rhema

 Rhema (formerly known as Radio Rhema and New Zealand's Rhema) is an evangelical Christian contemporary music radio network targeted towards families.
 It broadcasts a range of music, current affairs interviews, conversations, teaching programmes and on-air charity fundraisers, with a focus on relationships, marriage and parenting.